microsoftarchive/Learn-LTI/ARCHITECTURE_OVERVIEW.md

    * Only saves callback URLs to get info about the user from the LMS.

 **HTTP Redirect to Microsoft Learn LTI Application web client**
-* Using the assignment information, generated a specific URL for the assignment
+* Using the assignment information, generated a specific URL for the assignment.
 * From that point, the Microsoft Learn LTI Application Connect endpoint no longer participates in the operation.
 * The LMS stops participating in the process in a direct way.
 Only a few calls are made by the Microsoft Learn LTI Application backend to the LMS to get information.